-The MetroPlan Orlando Board meets throughout the year to discuss issues and make decisions about future transportation projects, initiatives and improvements - providing leadership for a continuous, cooperative and comprehensive transportation planning process.
+The MetroPlan Orlando Board meets throughout the year to discuss issues and make decisions about future transportation projects, initiatives and improvements.
 The board is ultimately responsible for implementing transportation plans in the three-county area.

 WHO'S ON THE BOARD?
 Elected officials from Orange, Osceola and Seminole counties and from the largest cities in the region hold seats, along with representatives from area transportation operating agencies.
-The board includes 20 voting members and five non-voting advisors.
-Non-voting advisors include a liaison from the Florida Department of Transportation, a representative from the Kissimmee Gateway Airport, and the chairpersons of each MetroPlan Orlando advisory committee - except for the Municipal Advisory Committee, which has a voting seat.
+The board includes 22 voting members and six non-voting advisors.

+Non-voting advisors include a liaison from the Florida Department of Transportation, a representative from the Kissimmee Gateway Airport, the Orlando Executive Airport and chairpersons of each MetroPlan Orlando advisory committee - except for the Municipal Advisory Committee, which has a voting seat.

-All board meetings are advertised in several ways, including being electronically published on the organization's website and being posted at the MetroPlan Orlando office.
-Each of the board's formal agendas includes two public comment periods - one prior to action items and one near the conclusion of the meeting.
+PUBLIC COMMENT PERIOD: Each of the board's formal agendas includes two public comment periods - one prior to action items and one near the conclusion of the meeting.

-MEETINGS: The MetroPlan Orlando Board generally meets on the second Wednesday of the month.
-Meetings begin at 9 a.m. in the MetroPlan Orlando Board Room, 250 S. Orange Ave., Suite 200, Orlando, FL 32801.
-All meetings are open to the public, and your participation is encouraged.
-The agenda is available online at https://metroplanorlando.org/calendar/category/metroplan-orlando-board/list/
+MEETINGS: The MetroPlan Orlando Board typically meets on the second Wednesday of the month in the MetroPlan Orlando Board Room, 250 S. Orange Ave., Suite 200, Orlando, FL 32801.

+All meetings are open to the public, and virtual access is offered.
+The agenda is available online at https://metroplanorlando.gov/calendar/category/board-meetings/list/.